Grammatical person

-In linguistics, grammatical person is the grammatical distinction between deictic references to participant(s) in an event; typically, the distinction is between the speaker (first person), the addressee (second person), and others (third person).
-A language's set of pronouns is typically defined by grammatical person.
+In linguistics, a grammatical person distinguishes between deictic references to one or more participants in an event.
+Typically, the distinction is between the speaker (first person), the addressee (second person), and others (third person).
+A language's set of pronouns is typically defined by grammatical persons.
 First person includes the speaker (English: I, we), second person is the person or people spoken to (English: your or you), and third person includes all that are not listed above (English: he, she, it, they).
 It also frequently affects verbs, and sometimes nouns or possessive relationships.

 Related classifications

 Number

 In Indo-European languages, first-, second-, and third-person pronouns are typically also marked for singular and plural forms, and sometimes dual form as well (grammatical number).

 Inclusive/exclusive distinction

 Some other languages use different classifying systems, especially in the plural pronouns.
 One frequently found difference not present in most Indo-European languages is a contrast between inclusive and exclusive "we": a distinction of first-person plural pronouns between including or excluding the addressee.